IBM/visual-inspection-auto-train/README.md

 Next, copy a few images into the various category folders.
 The logs will show which files were added, and how  many more images are needed to meet the threshold.

 <img src="https://i.imgur.com/2v2bTHb.png" />

+In the script output, we can see the total amount of images that have been added to the folder, and we can also compare that to the upload/training thresholds.
+The script output is updated every time files are added to the folder.
+In the bottom of the script output, we can see that our upload threshold has been surpassed, and that the images are to be uploaded to the dataset

 <!-- ## 5.
 Register script as a service